-Since taking office in 2008, Supervisor Frank J. Principi has led the effort to revitalize the Route 1 corridor in Woodbridge, Virginia.
-He has secured $1 billion in public and private investment for the area.
-Approved projects include widening of Interstate 95 and Route 1, undergrounding of utilities and the addition of new crosswalks and traffic lights with countdown timers.
-Also underway is a 50-mile network of sidewalks, bike paths, trails and boardwalk to make Woodbridge a more livable and walkable community.
+Under Frank’s leadership, more than $1.5 billion in private and public investment is currently transforming New Woodbridge.
+Projects include widening of Interstate 95 and Route 1, undergrounding of utilities, improved utility infrastructure and the addition of new crosswalks and traffic lights with countdown timers.
+Also underway is a 50-mile network of sidewalks, bike paths, trails and boardwalk to make Woodbridge a more walkable community.

-The investment has also resulted in the construction and planning of one new elementary school, complete reconstruction of a second school and 29 new classrooms to be built between 2015-2019.
+To address classroom overcrowding, the investment has also resulted in the construction and planning of one new elementary school, complete reconstruction of a second school and 29 new classrooms to be built between 2015-2019.
 Woodbridge residents will also benefit from new school sports fields, field lighting and park restroom facilities.
-These revitalization efforts, along with nearly 1,000 new jobs in Eastern Prince William, has significantly enhanced the economic opportunity of Woodbridge residents and businesses.
+These revitalization efforts have been accompanied by nearly 1,000 new jobs in Eastern Prince William.

-The progress taking place under Frank’s leadership comes with an appreciation of the area’s history and natural resources.
-Through projects such as annual creek clean-up events, environmental restoration of Cows Branch and Powells Creek, Neabsco Creek Boardwalk, opening of the Featherstone National Wildlife Refuge, and completion of the Potomac Heritage National Scenic Trail, Frank also works to ensure continued preservation and enjoyment of Belmont Bay and the Potomac and Occoquan Rivers.
-He has also championed the continued preservation of the County’s oldest home, Rippon Lodge.
-Plans are now underway to build the Prince William Museum (showcasing our other historic properties) at Rippon Lodge.
+This progress also comes with an appreciation of the area’s history and natural resources, such as regular community clean-ups, environmental restoration of Cows Branch and Powells Creek, Neabsco Creek Boardwalk, opening of the Featherstone National Wildlife Refuge, and completion of the Woodbridge section of the Potomac Heritage National Scenic Trail.
+Frank also works to ensure continued preservation and enjoyment of Belmont Bay and the Potomac and Occoquan Rivers, and has been a strong voice for better state oversight of the coal ash pond closures at Possum Point.
+He has also championed the continued preservation of the County’s oldest home, Rippon Lodge, where plans call for building of the Prince William Museum (showcasing our other historic properties).